 will rip your lips off if

-take care of each other is a pleasure we'd only imagined.
+take care of each other is a pleasure I'd only imagined.

 They are immaculately clean, because they're always grooming

 each other.
 Like sisters, sometimes they cuddle, sometimes

 they can't be far enough away from each other.
 Who needs